 The ESSR form can only be started by the educational supervisor.
 It initially asks for basic trainee information and for confirmation of whether the ESSR will also count as the trainee's end of year appraisal.
-It is important to select the correct specialty for the trainee, as the subsequent sections will differ dependent on the specialty selected.
+It is important to note that some of the selections will affect the fields that appear later in the form, for example, if you select ST3 as the training grade there will be no section asking for comment on the clinical oncology-specific CiPs since these are not required until ST4, however selecting ST4 for the training grade will display these fields.

-The form then allows you to pull through information on the posts that the trainee has completed in the period covered by the report, previous educational/clinical supervisor's reports and a summary of the WPBA completed during the period under review.
+It then allows you to pull through information on the posts that the trainee has completed in the period covered by the report, previous educational/clinical supervisor's reports and a summary of the WPBA completed during the period under review.
 As for the other educational supervisor report forms, clicking on preview next to any listed item will allow you to view it without navigating away from the ESSR.
 As before, if any of the expected information is missing, please check that the date range entered covers the date range given on the forms being reported on.